 When either of these methods were called, the request would be passed to the relevant layer that would then retrieve or generate the target chunk and perform the requested operation.

 The chunk generation process itself was touched upon in a previous post, but let’s talk about it here too.
 Let’s assume that we are requesting a tile at coordinates (xc, yc, ℓ) = (10, 10, 4) from a chunk manager of layer depth 5 (layers 0 to 4), initialized with a pre-created top level map in layer 0.
-The internal process would be something like that following:
+The internal process would be something like the following:

 • Request the tile at position (10, 10) from layer 4.